Replace code reviews with verified intentAviator Verify

 Mae Capozzi

 Mae Capozzi is a senior software engineer with a focus on design systems and frontend infrastructure.
-She is the co-founder of Dedicated Co and she runs a newsletter called Design Systems Newsletter in which she writes about design systems and frontend engineering.
+She is the co-founder of Dedicated Co and she runs a newsletter Design Systems Newsletter in which she writes about design systems and frontend engineering.

 Challenge